ahdis/hci-analyzer/input/pagecontent/development.md

 ##### Input Document Type
 This information is used to distinguish the following document types:
-* MTP/PRE/DIS/PADV: These document types have a unique value that can be taken from the input document (`Composition.type`):
+* MTP/PRE/DIS/PADV: These document types have a unique codes (display values can vary!) that can be taken from the input document (`Composition.type`):
-  * MTP: LOINC 77603-9 Medication treatment plan.extended
+  * MTP: LOINC 77603-9
     ```json
    {
       "url" : "http://hcisolutions.ch/ig/analyzer/StructureDefinition/inputdocumenttype",